 Stance and Rhythm

-Starting off the first thing you need to learn is your basic stance and rhythm.
+Starting off the first thing you need to learn is your basic position and rhythm.
 Learning where your feet go and how to move around in your stance.
 This is similar to learning a new dance.
 With enough practice you will learn how to move like a Muay Thai fighter.
 It takes years to develop the right Muay Thai rhythm.
-In fact, if you don’t work on it when you start, you won’t ever develop it.
+In fact, if you don’t work on it when you start, it is tough to change bad habits later on.
 Muay Thai rhythm emphasizes balance and control.
 At all times you should be able to attack and defend any attack from your opponent.